chrultrabook/docs/src/advanced/contributing.md

 **Simple step-by-step guide**

-* Install Ruby, Jekyll, and bundle
+* Install NodeJS
-  * See [Jekyll's installation guide](https://jekyllrb.com/docs/installation/#guides) for your platform.
+  * You can download NodeJS from [the NodeJS download page](https://nodejs.org/en/download).
 * [Fork this repo](https://github.com/chrultrabook/docs/fork/)
 * Clone your fork, open a terminal and `cd` to it
-* Run the `bundle` command, then `bundle exec jekyll serve`
+* Run the `npm i` command, then `npm run dev`
-* Visit `localhost:4000` in your web browser and preview your changes.
+* Visit `localhost:8080` in your web browser and preview your changes.

 ::: tip
-Jekyll will automatically regenerate pages when you make changes.
+Vuepress will automatically regenerate pages when you make changes.
 :::

 ------------